Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

     - [Enhanced Infrared](https://static.cpt-dingus.cc/sat-archive/L-band/LEO/NOAA%20POES/avhrr_3_2024-12-01_10-13-04Z_Enhanced%20IR.png)
     - [NO](https://static.cpt-dingus.cc/sat-archive/L-band/LEO/NOAA%20POES/avhrr_3_2024-12-01_10-13-04Z_NO%20enhancement.png)

-> !Warning! - As of 02/6/25, NOAA 18 has been scheduled for **DECOMMISIONING**.
-The satellite will cease operations in the near future.
-[Source](https://www.ospo.noaa.gov/operations/messages.html)
+> !Warning! - As of 06/06/25, NOAA 18 has been **DECOMMISSIONED** due to unreliable <abbr title="Tracking, telemetry, and command">TT&C</abbr>.
+The satellite has PERMANENTLY STOPPED all transmissions at 17:40 UTC.

 > Reception note: NOAA 15 only uses a damaged emergency antenna, which makes the signal lose a consistent polarization, be much weaker than intended, and experience severe fading throughout the pass.
 Reception is still possible, but requires a bigger dish, completely clear LOS with the satellite, and more precise tracking than other satellites described here.